MAST iconMaritime Archaeology Sea Trust

 Among many hundreds of items, it includes material from 13 Designated Protected sites which have the same status as the Mary Rose.
 Artefacts saved include those retrieved from multiple Royal Navy warships including HMS Ramillies, HMS Association and English and Dutch East India Company wrecks.
 We have just now enhanced the collection with other wreck material.

-We are now planning local and national opportunities with museums around the country, including support from The National Museum of the Royal Navy and Chatham Historic Dockyard Trust, to share and learn from this important resource that not only tells the story of the development of maritime archaeology in the UK but also the history and archaeology of the Royal Navy and the development of international trade.
+We are planning local and national opportunities with museums around the country, including support from The National Museum of the Royal Navy, the Mary Rose, and Chatham Historic Dockyard Trust, to share and learn from this important resource that not only tells the story of the development of maritime archaeology in the UK but also the history and archaeology of the Royal Navy and the development of international trade.